 Blockchains indeed do a lot of great things but if you are like most people, you are probably already thinking ahead, with a dubious expression on your face, as to how all of this could be possible.
 After all, the idea is incredibly disruptive.
 We’ll get you there.

-Have you ever used one of those nifty shared Google sheets that allow you to share the spreadsheet with a coworker and view that coworker’s updates to the sheet in real time?
+Have you ever used one of those nifty shared Google sheets that allow you to share the spreadsheet with a coworker and view that coworker’s updates to the sheet in real-time?
 Blockchains are kind of like that except the data in them is not stored on Google’s, or anyone else’s, database.
 Instead, everyone who participates in the blockchain keeps a complete copy of the spreadsheet on their own machine.

 When one person, let’s call her “Jane” makes a change to the spreadsheet, the blockchain software running on her machine broadcasts out a message about that change to all other peer-to-peer blockchain users so that their spreadsheets are updated as well.
 There is no central database and no central authority controlling the information flowing in and out of the spreadsheet.
-Of course in the real world, blockchains are a bit more complicated than this, but let’s continue with the spreadsheet analogy as it makes the general concept clear.
+Of course in the real world, blockchains are a bit more complicated than this, but let’s continue with the spreadsheet analogy as it makes a general concept clear.

 Suppose that Jane wants to send some money to another peer on the blockchain named “John” in order to pay for a piece of decorative art he sold her.
-You can’t actually send fiat currency (like US dollars) through a shared spreadsheet so Jane purchases 100 units of the blockchain’s cryptocurrency--let’s call it Polycoin--from a currency exchange such as Coinbase.com.
-Once Jane pays her fiat currency to Coinbase, they transfer 100 Polycoins to her account directly on the blockchain and the shared spreadsheet is updated so that it now shows that Jane has a Polycoin balance of 100.
+You can’t actually send fiat currency (like US dollars) through a shared spreadsheet so Jane purchases 100 units of the blockchain’s cryptocurrency–let’s call it Polycoin–from a currency exchange such as Coinbase.com.
+Once Jane pays her fiat currency to Coinbase, they transfer 100 Polycoins to her account directly on the blockchain, and the shared spreadsheet is updated so that it now shows that Jane has a Polycoin balance of 100.

 Note that John, who just joined the blockchain, has an initial balance of 0 Polycoins.
 Jane now sends John the 25 Polycoins she owes him and the shared spreadsheet is once again updated.